-Nosocomial infections are a major concern at worldwide level.
-Early and accurate identification of nosocomial pathogens is crucial to provide a timely and adequate treatment.
+Nosocomial infections are a major concern at the worldwide level.
+Early and accurate identification of nosocomial pathogens is crucial to provide timely and adequate treatment.
 A prompt response also prevents the progression of the infection to life-threatening conditions, such as septicemia or generalized bloodstream infection.
-We have implemented two highly sensitive methodologies using an ultrasensitive photonic biosensor based on bimodal waveguide interferometer (BiMW) for the fast detection of Pseudomonas aeruginosa and methicillin-resistant Staphylococcus aureus (MRSA), two of the most prevalent bacteria associated to nosocomial infections.
+We have implemented two highly sensitive methodologies using an ultrasensitive photonic biosensor based on a bimodal waveguide interferometer (BiMW) for the fast detection of Pseudomonas aeruginosa and methicillin-resistant Staphylococcus aureus (MRSA), two of the most prevalent bacteria associated with nosocomial infections.
 For that, we have developed a biofunctionalization strategy based on the use of a PEGylated silane (silane-PEG-COOH) which provides a highly resistant and bacteria-repelling surface, which is crucial to specifically detect each bacterium.
-Two different biosensor assays have been settled in standard buffer conditions: one based on a specific direct immunoassay employing polyclonal antibodies for the detection of P. aeruginosa and another one employing aptamers for the direct detection of MRSA.
-The biosensor immunoassay for P. aeruginosa is fast (it only takes 12 min) and specific and has experimentally detected concentrations down to 800 cfu mL-1 (cfu: colony forming unit).
-The second one relies on the use of an aptamer that specifically detects penicillin-binding protein 2a (PBP2a), a protein only expressed in the MRSA mutant, providing the photonic biosensor with the ability of identifying the resistant pathogen MRSA and differentiating it from methicillin-susceptible S. aureus (MSSA).
-Direct, label-free, and selective detection of whole MRSA bacteria was achieved being possible the direct detection of also 800 cfu mL-1.
-According to the signal-to-noise (S/N) ratio of the device, a theoretical limit of detection (LOD) around 49 and 29 cfu mL-1 was estimated for P.aeruginosa and MRSA; respectively.
-Both results obtained in standard conditions reveals the great potential this interferometric biosensor device has as a versatile and specific tool for bacterial detection and quantification, providing a rapid method for the identification of nosocomial pathogens within the clinical requirements of sensitivity for the diagnosis of infections.
+Two different biosensor assays have been set under standard buffer conditions: one based on a specific direct immunoassay employing polyclonal antibodies for the detection of P. aeruginosa and another one employing aptamers for the direct detection of MRSA.
+The biosensor immunoassay for P. aeruginosa is fast (it only takes 12 min) and specific and has experimentally detected concentrations down to 800 cfu mL−1 (cfu: colony forming unit).
+The second one relies on the use of an aptamer that specifically detects penicillin-binding protein 2a (PBP2a), a protein only expressed in the MRSA mutant, providing a photonic biosensor with the ability to identify the resistant pathogen MRSA and differentiate it from methicillin-susceptible S. aureus (MSSA).
+Direct, label-free, and selective detection of whole MRSA bacteria has been achieved, making possible the direct detection of also 800 cfu mL−1.
+According to the signal-to-noise (S/N) ratio of the device, a theoretical limit of detection (LOD) of around 49 and 29 cfu mL−1 was estimated for P. aeruginosa and MRSA, respectively.
+Both results obtained under standard conditions reveal the great potential this interferometric biosensor device has as a versatile and specific tool for bacterial detection and quantification, providing a rapid method for the identification of nosocomial pathogens within the clinical requirements of sensitivity for the diagnosis of infections.